MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

      against the table size and MAY emit insert instructions for the field with a new value.

-## Format of Header Management stream
+## Header Management Streams

-The header management stream contains a series of QPACK instructions with no message boundaries.
-Data on this stream SHOULD be processed as soon as it arrives.
+Header management streams are unidirectional streams in either direction which contain a series of QPACK instructions with no message boundaries.
+Data on these streams SHOULD be processed as soon as it arrives.

-This section describes the instructions which are possible on the Header Management stream.
+This section describes the instructions which are possible on header management streams.

 ### Insert